 - Sale, customisation and integration of IT and telecommunications systems; - Maintenance of IT and telecommunications systems; and - Internet based selling of hardware and software products.

 There have been no significant changes in the nature of these activities during the year.

-CA 299(1)(a)
+CA 299(1)(a) CA 299A(1)(a) & (b)

-Review of operations and financial results
+Review of operations and financial results2